izaiasemjr/Flutter-bloc-login-example/README.md

  ## Setup

  - Make sure you had followed steps of flutter installation (https://flutter.dev/docs/get-started/install) and you can reproduce the simple counter example by typing this command : ```flutter create <name-your-poject>```

+ - After clone the projetct you should execute ```flutter run``` in yout root project folder.

+ - That's All Folks!